Desmotes/VagrantMasterNode/README.md

 # Vagrant Master Node
-This project uses Vagrant tool to build a development environment of the master node, which is also the monitoring node of Desmotes.
+This project uses Vagrant tool to build a local dev environment of the master node, which is also the monitoring node of Desmotes.
+So in master node, Desmotes project will install and run several tool packages using [Ansible](https://www.ansible.com/)

 Desmotes Project chooses Vagrant to setup experimental environment for the master node.
 More extensible Desmotes Project uses:
-* Debian / jessies distro
+* Ubuntu 14.04 (LTS) / TrustyTahr distro
 * Ansible / Provisioning mechanism

 # Virtual Machine Creation
-Desmotes development environment uses Virtual Box as VM provider.
+Desmotes local dev environment uses Virtual Box as VM provider.

-Creating the Vagrantfile

-> vagrant init debian/contrib-jessie64; vagrant up --provider virtualbox

-Running Provisioners

-Provisioners are run in three cases: The initial vagrant up, vagrant provision, and vagrant reload --provision
+## Run Desmotes Vagrantfile

+Go to the Desmotes' Vagrant location

+> cd Desmotes/VagrantMasterNode/

 > vagrant up

+If you want to change something on provision phase after the VM's creation, you have to run the following command in the Desmotes' Vagrant location

+> cd Desmotes/VagrantMasterNode/

 > vagrant provision

-> vagrant reload --provision

 Based on lifecycle of VM.
 More information can be found here [https://www.vagrantup.com/docs/provisioning/basic_usage.html]